-Never accept a first offer.
-(Unless it’s the big slice of cake.
-Always take the big slice of cake.)
-Salaries, subscriptions, purchases, and loan terms are all open to negotiation.
+Never accept a first offer, unless it’s the big slice of cake.
+Salaries, work perks, big purchases, monthly bills (including rent) and even debt payments are all open to negotiation.

 I'm not really a haggler.

-If you're looking to lower your bills (cable, cell phone, gym membership, etc.), see if there are any deals you could get in on.
+If you're looking to lower your bills (think: cable, cell phone, Peloton subscription, etc.) see whether there are any deals or promo offers going on.
 And what competitors are charging.
-The same goes for purchases like a car, appliances, electronics, and furniture.

 So you're saying there's homework?

 Little bit.
-Before a salary negotiation, you should also prep a list of accomplishments.
-Especially ones that helped your company turn a profit or achieve a milestone.
+Before negotiating a raise, prep a list of accomplishments.
+Especially ones that helped your company make money or hit a milestone.
 The more you can quantify, the better.

 Make small talk.
-A little friendly rapport never hurt nobody.
-You should be confident and direct with your request, but polite, pleasant, and relaxed in tone.
+A little friendly rapport never hurt anybody.
+Be confident and direct with your request, but polite and relaxed in tone.

 Michael Scott this thing.
-Highlight the ways your ideal scenario benefits the other person (or people) to make it a win-win(-win).
+Remember to highlight the ways your ideal scenario benefits the other person (or people) to make it a win-win(-win).

 What if none of that works?

 If you still can't get a fair deal, it could be time for plan BATNA.
-That's short for Best Alternative to a Negotiated Agreement.
-Aka what you'll do if things don't go as planned.
+That's an acronym for Best Alternative to a Negotiated Agreement — aka what you'll do if things don't go as planned.
 Like accepting a better offer from a competitor if you’ve got one.

 Taking a seat at the negotiation table can be intimidating, but your wallet will appreciate it.
 So do the prep work, build your case, and keep your eyes on the prize.